Bunn/TWQuote/README.md

 # TWQuote
 Simple menu bar app that displays Transferwise's currency quote.

-This is obiously not a polished product since I've made only for my personal use, but PR's are welcome :)
+This is obviously not a polished product since I've made only for my personal use, but PR's are welcome :)

 # Screenshots
 ![screenshot](./Images/menu_example_panel.png)